department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/How-We-Work/figma-permissions.md

 ### Setting permissions for libraries
-* For **01 Design Libraries project**, set the Owner as the UX Lead and add the UX Librarian as an editor.
+* For **01 Design Libraries project**, set the Owner as the UX Lead and add the Design Librarian as an editor.
 Then, set the share settings so “Members of VA Mobile App can view.”
-    * To change the Design Librarian, follow the onboarding/offboarding steps in the [Design Librarian](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/design-librarian/#onboarding--offboarding) documentation.
 * For **library files**, set the Owner as the UX Lead.
 Then, set the share settings so “Anyone at Ad Hoc with the link can view.”